EvitcaStudio/IconPoint/README.md

 # IconPoint
-A class that manager a point that exists inside/outside a virtual rectangle.
+A class that manages a point that exists inside/outside a virtual rectangle.
 The point's position inside/outside of the rectangle is maintained when the rectangle is rotated.

 ## Installation